-Select pieces from Pima Community College Louis Carlos Bernal Gallery's current exhibit, Then and Now is on display in Welcome Lounge A, lower level near baggage belt #7 through February 4.
+Select pieces from Pima Community College Louis Carlos Bernal Gallery's current exhibit, Breaking Down Surface Tension is on display in Welcome Lounge A, lower level near baggage belt #7 through April 8.

 In the ARTport, TIA's employee art gallery: paintings and drawings by Mary-Katherine Stillwell, along with photographs by Autumn Stillwell, Scott Kimble and Jennifer Montgomery.

 Live at TIA!
 Performing Arts Program are also featured throughout the year.
 Local performers entertain in TIA's Welcome Lounges on the lower level of the terminal.
 Click here for program criteria and application form or email firstname.lastname@example.org for more information about any of the Arts & Culture programs.